What is this website about?

 I’ve found a mistake!

-Please do send me an email so I can fix it :)
+Please do send an email so that it be fixed.

 Where can I get the kick-ass “Got hacked” OpenBSD t-shirt that stein was wearing on stage?